haowulab/haowulab.github.io/pages/software.md

 description: Hao Wu's software
 ---

-Here is a list of software packages I developed or co-developed.
+Here is a list of software packages developed by our lab.
 <br>

 #### Bioconductor packages